ChiragV/twaddle/README.md

 # Math
 ### In school I never understood what the "Vector" means ?
 I wish someone had said it is nothing but list of values.
+"Scalar" is another such word.